genetique-techno/scoreboard-mock/README.md

 You'll notice that each call to the server returns different data.
 Be sure to make your interface update with changes.

 Also know that the endpoint returns a variable number of games with each request.
+Your interface should mirror exactly what is returned from the server; this means allowing for games to be both added and removed.

 ### Due Date